arviz-devs/arviz/doc/source/contributing/sphinx_doc_build.md

 (sphinx_doc_build)=
 # Building the documentation

-The preferred way to build the ArviZ documentation when doing changes to the website is doing so locally with sphinx.
+The preferred way to build the ArviZ documentation when making changes to the website is doing so locally with sphinx.
 This how-to guide explains the steps to build the ArviZ docs locally.

 If you are not familiar with Python or have issues installing sphinx, you can skip